Why is file naming important?

 clean_data.py

-- Decide at the beginning how you want to sort and search for your files:
+- Decide at the beginning how you want to sort and search for your files to ensure a good hierarchical directory structure:

 - Chronological order